metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 Required:

-- `containers` (Attributes List) Containers is one or more containers to be created in a pod.There should only be one container to run flux with runFlux (see [below for nested schema](#nestedatt--spec--containers))
+- `containers` (Attributes List) Containers is one or more containers to be created in a pod.
+There should only be one container to run flux with runFlux (see [below for nested schema](#nestedatt--spec--containers))

 Optional:

 - `archive` (Attributes) Archive to load or save (see [below for nested schema](#nestedatt--spec--archive))
 - `cleanup` (Boolean) Cleanup the pods and storage when the index broker pod is complete
-- `deadline_seconds` (Number) Should the job be limited to a particular number of seconds?Approximately one year.
+- `deadline_seconds` (Number) Should the job be limited to a particular number of seconds?
+Approximately one year.
 This cannot be zero or job won't start
 - `flux` (Attributes) Flux options for the broker, shared across cluster (see [below for nested schema](#nestedatt--spec--flux))
 - `interactive` (Boolean) Run a single-user, interactive minicluster
 - `job_labels` (Map of String) Labels for the job
 - `logging` (Attributes) Logging modes determine the output you see in the job log (see [below for nested schema](#nestedatt--spec--logging))
 - `max_size` (Number) MaxSize (maximum number of pods to allow scaling to)
-- `min_size` (Number) MinSize (minimum number of pods that must be up for Flux)Note that this option does not edit the number of tasks,so a job could run with fewer (and then not start)
+- `min_size` (Number) MinSize (minimum number of pods that must be up for Flux) Note that this option does not edit the number of tasks, so a job could run with fewer (and then not start)
 - `network` (Attributes) A spec for exposing or defining the cluster headless service (see [below for nested schema](#nestedatt--spec--network))
 - `pod` (Attributes) Pod spec details (see [below for nested schema](#nestedatt--spec--pod))
-- `services` (Attributes List) Services are one or more service containers to bring upalongside the MiniCluster. (see [below for nested schema](#nestedatt--spec--services))
+- `services` (Attributes List) Services are one or more service containers to bring up alongside the MiniCluster. (see [below for nested schema](#nestedatt--spec--services))
 - `share_process_namespace` (Boolean) Share process namespace?
-- `size` (Number) Size (number of job pods to run, size of minicluster in pods)This is also the minimum number required to start Flux
+- `size` (Number) Size (number of job pods to run, size of minicluster in pods) This is also the minimum number required to start Flux
 - `tasks` (Number) Total number of CPUs being run across entire cluster

 <a id="nestedatt--spec--containers"></a>